Erfinden/Autocam/README.md

 2. Connect a USB drive to the Raspberry Pi.
 (Optional)
 3. connect to autocam.local in your local network to access the site
 4. Upload Pictures to cloud: <br>
-    -change your username and ip for the server in config.json: `sudo nano /var/www/html/config.json`
+    -update the server ip: `sudo nano /var/www/html/config.json` -you can also update the key in the config file

 ## Requirements